Inpatient Rehab in Indiana

 Brentwood Springs - Newburgh, IN

-Brentwood Springs is an inpatient addiction treatment center situated in Newburgh, IN.
+Brentwood Springs is an inpatient addiction treatment center located in Newburgh, Indiana.

 Location: 4488 Roslin Road, Newburgh, IN 47630 in Warrick County